Pet Insurance Icon

 In certain circumstances, your vet may be able to offer a payment plan to help you cover the cost of the treatment or recommend cheaper alternatives as a compromise (though this may mean further treatments are required later down the line).
 In the case of the former, make sure to consider if these payment plans charge interest as this could mean paying more than the original cost of the treatment over time.

-You could also consider seeking out other clinics that may have more reasonable pricing or turning to charities that may be able to help cover or subsidise costs if you meet certain criteria.
 The People’s Dispensary for Sick Animals, or PDSA, for example, is a charity that can offer low-cost or even free care for eligible pet owners, so make sure to research each option carefully before making a decision.

 Do pets need insurance to travel abroad?